Gluten-Free Pumpkin Chocolate Cake

 - Eggs: add moisture and density to the cake.

 - Canned Pumpkin Puree: makes this gluten-free cake dangerously rich and delicious.
-Not to mention, the nutrients it adds.
+Not to mention the nutrients it adds.

 - Vanilla Extract: enhances the pleasantly sweet flavors.

-- Optional: Powdered sugar for dusting.
+- Optional: Powdered sugar for dusting, whipped cream, or your favorite frosting.

 How To Make Gluten-Free Chocolate Cake with Canned Pumpkin